-Class body – similar to the method idioms in the language, the classes also have single class body.
-It is defined right after the class declaration, enclosed in curly brackets "{" and "}".
-The content inside the brackets is known as body of the class.
-The elements of the class, which are numbered below, are part of the body.
+Class body – similar to the method, the classes also have a single body.
+It is defined right after the class declaration and enclosed in curly brackets "{" and "}".
+The elements of the class, which are presented below, are the content of the body.